 Jahvani Daru, Doris Lanz, Ngawai Moss, School of Medicine and Dentistry

 is a women’s health patient and public involvement (PPI) group for the Katherine Twining Network consisting of local mothers, pregnant women and their families.
 These individuals help shape research ideas, develop new studies and broaden the reach of the Women’s Health Research Unit (WHRU) beyond Queen Mary.

 Interact Award - Recognising the partnerships, collaborations and community connections that are essential to public engagement, so seeks to celebrate excellent engagement and the partnerships which underpin these projects.

-Ethnie Nightingale, School of Geography ; Teresa Hare-Duke, V&A Museum of Childhood ; Mitch Harris, Mitch Harris Films ; Linh Vu
+Ethnie Nightingale, Centre for Childhood Cultures, School of Geography ; Teresa Hare-Duke, V&A Museum of Childhood ; Mitch Harris, Mitch Harris Films ; Linh Vu

 Child Migrant Stories draws on research into people who have migrated under 18 to Hackney, Tower Hamlets and Newham from 1930 to the present day to stimulate interest in, and open up debate about, the experiences of child migrants both in the past and present.